Zavy86/docker-course/topics/20-compose-development-stack/README.md

 `server.js` file with the code for our Node server, the `Dockerfile` that defines the application container image, and finally the `docker-compose.yml` file that defines the entire local development stack.

-The `Dockerfile` is very similar to the one shown in the previous chapter, so let’s focus on the [`docker-compose.yml`](../../sources/subscriptions/docker-compose.yml) file:
+The `Dockerfile` is very similar to the one shown in the previous chapter, so let's focus on the [`docker-compose.yml`](../../sources/subscriptions/docker-compose.yml) file:

 ```shell